 To my surprise, my comments were the headlines in the stories that appeared the next day (such as this story from UPI).
 For many reporters and editors, my analysis was a counterpoint to the interpretations of Gwangju by the South Korean right wing.
 Young Koreans, too, upset with the increasingly authoritarian tilt of President Park Geun-hye (the daughter of the longtime dictator Park Chung-hee), were drawn to the coverage.
 Later I was told that an interview with me in OhMyNews, a “citizen journalism” site with massive web traffic, had drawn over 4,000 “likes” on Facebook.
 Another story in Hankook Ilbo, a major daily, drew a similar audience.

-Later, in Seoul, I met one of Lee’s co-author on the Diary, Dr. So Jun Seop, who is now a researcher at the National Assembly library.
+Later, in Seoul, I met one of Lee’s co-authors on the Diary, Dr. So Jun Seop, who is now a researcher at the National Assembly library.
 Dr. So, who was 22 during the uprising, spent five years underground before being arrested in 1985.
 “Until Gwangju, there was no anti-American movement in South Korea,” he told me.
 “But this incident ignited that sentiment.
 Before reading [the Diary], many students thought the United States was friendly.
 But they changed their mind after that.”

 The fact that it was human-rights liberals like Holbrooke who managed US policy at the time intensified their anger—and mine as well.
 In a 1996 article in The Nation, I compared the late State Department official to Alden Pyle, the CIA do-gooder with the “wide campus gaze” who personified Cold War liberalism in Graham Greene’s great book about Vietnam, The Quiet American.